 Let us now proceed to consideration of the two most serious of speech defects, stammering and stuttering.
 There is much confusion of ideas as to these terms.
 By many they are thought to be interchangeable and to mean one and the same thing.
-In point of fact they define two separate and distinct impediments-shortly :-- sound.
+In point of fact they define two separate and distinct impediments-shortly:- of articulation of vocalised sound.